 President Trump and the Department of Justice have aggressively confronted organized crime from street gangs to criminal cartels.

 President Trump signed three Executive Orders – 13773, 13774, and 13776 – aimed at cracking down on international criminal organizations, including drug cartels and gangs, and preventing violence against law enforcement officers.

-- The United States, El Salvador, Guatemala, and Honduras joined together to charge more than 4,000 MS-13 and 18th Street gang members in the United States and Central America, including the alleged leader of MS-13’s “East Coast Program.”
+The United States, El Salvador, Guatemala, and Honduras have charged more than 4,000 MS-13 and 18th Street gang members in the United States and Central America, including the alleged leader of MS-13’s “East Coast Program.”

-- Signed Rep. Rutherford's STOP School Violence Act and Sens.
-Cornyn-Murphy "Fix NICS Act."
+President Trump signed the STOP School Violence Act and the "Fix NICS Act."

 The Trump Administration has allocated $2 billion for school safety.